Broader Impacts of the Care Economy

 Overall

-239M total hours per day
+240M total hours per day

-29%of all paid hours per day
+28% of all formal hours per day

 Source: Yearly CPS ASEC, US Census Bureau via IPUMS

-Paid Care Hours Worked refers to the total hours worked in a day in paid care jobs by the entire U.S. population (aged 18 and over), also shown as the share of all paid hours worked in a day.
+Paid Care Hours Worked refers to the total hours worked in a day in paid care jobs by the entire U.S. population (aged 18 and over), also shown as the share of all formal hours worked in a day.

 Unpaid Care Hours Worked